 We are the only national charity in Scotland dedicated to making sure children and young people get the healthcare treatment they need.
 We promote and champion the needs of all children and young people and their families at times of illness.
-We also supply information and resources, support and advice with the aim of helping families access the best possible healthcare.
+We also supply information, resources and support with the aim of helping families access the best possible healthcare.
 Read how we helped one family.

 Information and Support

-If you need information or advice on any aspect of caring for a sick child or young person, then contact our national office or our member of staff in your area.
+If you need information on any aspect of caring for a sick child or young person, then contact our national office or our member of staff in your area.